Lufthansa cancels 700 flights on first day of cabin crew walkout

 Lufthansa on Wednesday announced it expected to cancel a total of 1,300 connections on Thursday and Friday, with 180,000 passengers affected.
 That amounts to about one in five of Lufthansa's planned 6,000 flights over the two-day period.

-The departure table on Frankfurt airport's website showed scores of cancelled flights to European destinations and on transatlantic routes.
+The departure table on Frankfurt airport's website showed scores of canceled flights to European destinations and on transatlantic routes.

 "It's quiet in the terminals," a spokeswoman for Frankfurt airport said, adding that many passengers had rebooked onto different flights and not shown up at the airport.